jjadeseravla/CV/README.md

 [LinkedIn](https://www.linkedin.com/in/jade-alvares-3b5a4892/)| [Projects](#Projects) |
 [Skills](#Skills) |  [Education](#Education) | [Experience](#Experience) | [Interests](#Interests) |

-I am a Full-Stack Junior Developer and have always been interested in how things work.
-This led me to pursue a degree and masters in biological sciences as I was fascinated by why and how the body functioned.
+I am a Full-Stack Junior Developer currently working in the Natural History Museum.
+I have always been interested in how things work and this led me to pursue a degree and masters in biological sciences as I was fascinated by why and how the body functioned.
 I was always the person asking a lot of questions and this didn't change when I worked in IT & Telecoms, where I became very interested in how the applications were made and how they worked.
 I became enamoured by the technology industry, and my interest in building products flourished throughout my time there.

-I would love to use my newly found skills after [Makers Academy](http://www.makersacademy.com/) to explore and build innovative products and applications, as well constantly evolving and learning as a programmer by challenging me to resolve new issues.
+I would love to use my newly found skills after [Makers Academy](http://www.makersacademy.com/) and the [Natural History Museum](http://www.nhm.ac.uk/) to explore and build innovative products and applications, as well constantly evolving and learning as a programmer by challenging me to resolve new issues.

 ## Projects